-RESIDENTIAL APPARTMENTS
+RESIDENTIAL ACCOMMODATION

-The residential element of the proposed development consists of small flats (1 and 2 bed) the development is therefore unlikely to accommodate families which form the majority of visitors to National Parks.
-The development also includes just 21 parking spaces for the private apartments and can therefore be considered largely car free.
+The residential element of the proposed development consists of small flats (studio, 1 and 2 bed) and 28 family sized flats (3 bed), the development is therefore unlikely to accommodate many families which form the majority of visitors to National Parks.
+The development also includes just 50 parking spaces for the private apartments and can therefore be considered largely car free.
 Residents will therefore have to rely on walking, cycling or public transport to visit places beyond the development.